Nobody will ever mistake suburban Buffalo (N.Y.) for Las Vegas, but the two locales share an invisible string.

 Ohio among states exploring gambling courts

-Other states — including Ohio, where sports betting is legal but won’t be operational until later this year — have taken steps to explore the installation of gambling diversion courts.
+Other states — including Ohio, where mobile sports betting is legal but won’t be operational until later this year — have taken steps to explore the installation of gambling diversion courts.
 How these courts come into being can vary: In smaller jurisdictions like Amherst, it can be as simple as a judge wanting to preside over them, whereas they often require legislative approval if statewide implementation is the objective.

 “It all falls within the power of somebody that wants to take it on,” said Derek Longmeier, executive director for the Problem Gambling Network of Ohio.
 “If it was to be a specific gambling court, I think that would have to be a legislative process, but at least in Ohio, the specialty docket system that’s set up gives us a little bit of leeway.